 But you don’t have to wait for your doctor to bring up a clinical trial.
 Some people seek information and look for clinical trials on their own.
 If you do choose to go on the internet, stick with established sites or with organizations that help match patients to trials.
 Take the information you find to your doctor for discussion.

 What you need to know to find a clinical trial:

 - Whether your cancer center participates in clinical research and offers clinical trials

 - Where the trial is offered

-The service can help you get the most out of your doctor’s visit and help you talk more openly with your health care team about the things that really matter to you in your cancer treatment.
-In a brief one-hour session, an Open to Options® Specialist can help you develop a personal list of questions and concerns that will help you and your doctor explore your situation and develop the best treatment option for you.
-If you have questions about clinical trials and would like to speak to our clinical trials educator, please call the Cancer Support Helpline to schedule an appointment, 1-888-793-9355.
+If you have an upcoming treatment decision, Open to Options may be able to help.
+Open to Options can help you get the most out of your doctor’s visit and help you talk more openly with your healthcare team about the things that really matter to you in your cancer treatment.
+In a brief 1-hour session, an Open to Options® Specialist can help you develop a personal list of questions and concerns that will help you and your doctor explore your situation and develop the best treatment option for you.

 Open to Options is available in English and Spanish for people with any stage of cancer.